tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_formats.md

     On your Kindle, click Contents button on the Kindle nav bar to browse through the sections at any time.

 You can also read the content on a Kindle viewer on your computer.
 The content added to your physical device automatically syncs with the computer app.

+(Note: The ebook version isn't on Amazon.com yet, so you have to download the file and transfer it manually to your device.)

 ## EPUB